ewansheldon/CV/README.md

 Beyond all else, it is my tendency to put myself into unfamiliar situations and find my feet quickly that gives me great potential as a developer.

 I certainly pushed myself out of my comfort zone while studying at Makers Academy.
 During each group project that we undertook, my groups prioritised learning new technologies.
 In our first group project week, and with only five days practice with Javascript previously, we developed a full stack Airbnb clone with Express in four days.
-During our hackathon we developed an atom plug-in to push TDD with no prior knowledge of working with the domain.
+During our hackathon we developed an Atom plug-in to push TDD with no prior knowledge of working with the domain.
 For our final project we challenged ourselves with a brand new language and project workspace by developing an iOS app.
 This proved the greatest challenge, and we were still getting to grips with the language all the way to the end, but we were extremely proud of the product that we were able to present at our graduation.

 In my first full-time job after university, I was granted the responsibility to create and lead the social media team for Deliveroo, at a time when the company was rapidly transitioning from an exciting startup into a globally recognised food delivery company.
 Having no real experience in social media, it was a daunting task but I am proud that I was able to create the template for a team that now exists globally in each of Deliveroo's international departments.
 That I was able to move from learning the ropes to being able to consult internationally is testament to my ability to adapt and thrive.